te

 A committee of P&G Alumni peers will review all nominees and make the final selection, to be announced this Fall and recognized at the 2027 P&G Alumni Global Conference.

 All recipients must agree to attend the awards ceremony in person.
+For a complete list of past recipients, click here.

 Application deadline is Wednesday, March 20, 2026.